apostrophecms/docs/docs/reference/modules/asset.md

 ### `uploadfs`

-When the `APOs_UPLOADFS_ASSETS` env variable is present,this optional property can be used to configure an `uploadfs` instance that differs from the one configured by the `attachment` module, allowing changes in where assets from the webpack build process are stored and how they are served.
+When the `APOS_UPLOADFS_ASSETS` environment variable is present, this optional property can be used to configure an `uploadfs` instance that differs from the one configured by the `attachment` module, allowing changes in where assets from the webpack build process are stored and how they are served.
 Full documentation for uploadfs can be found [here](https://www.npmjs.com/package/uploadfs).

 ## Command Line Tasks